FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 During cron run following things happen:
 * Queue is processed for each queued alert and the alerts will be reference from user caches according to user allergen signup field.
-* all SMS messages are sent out
+* All SMS messages are sent out
-* all daily messages are sent out
+* All daily messages are sent out
-* all weekly messages are sent out.
+* All weekly messages are sent out.

 ## Queue